uwescience/hsistem-cloud101/_episodes/02-consoles.md

 #### Step 5: Add Tags

-Key - Name, Value - neurohack-amandatan
+Key - Name, Value - esip-amandatan
-Key - Owner, Value - neurohack-amandatan
+Key - Owner, Value - esip-amandatan

-Please append *neurohack* to your IAM username for all AWS resources you provision.
+Please append *esip* to your IAM username for all AWS resources you provision.
 This helps us keep track of the resources.

 #### Step 6: Configure Security Group

-Select the Select an existing security group button Check the neurohackweek-SG button and click Review and Launch
+Select the Select an existing security group button Check the esip-SG button and click Review and Launch

 #### Step 7: Review Instance Launch